lukkemm/Project/README.md

 Report structure: We go over the model which was already created in my other class, then we describe how we attempted to improve it and present the final results.

+Description of files:

+Initial Report.Rmd - The markdown file with the original project code Project_Regression.html - The knitted html file of the code above Project_Improvement.Rmd - The markdown file with our new project, the improved model Project_Improvement.html - The knitted html file of the code above ml2_dataFromInitialProject.csv - The dataset used in this project (same one for the initial project as well as our new, improved project)